Riverside Stadium - Middlesbrough FC

-Middlesbrough, England TS3 6RS
+Riverside Stadium Shepherdson Way Middlesbrough, England TS3 6RS United Kingdom

 Year Opened: 1995

-The stadium has nearly reached its capacity on a number of occasions during Boro's time in the English Premier League but the stadiums record attendance is 35,000 for England's game against Slovakia in June 2003 whilst Wembley was being rebuilt.
+The stadium has nearly reached its capacity on many occasions during Boro's time in the English Premier League but the stadium's record attendance is 35,000 for England's game against Slovakia in June 2003 whilst Wembley was being rebuilt.
 The stadium is completely enclosed with the West Stand being slightly larger than its counterparts.
-The old Ayresome Park gates are located directly outside the main entrance to the stadium keeping the clubs links to the past.
+The old Ayresome Park gates are located directly outside the main entrance to the stadium keeping the clubs linked to the past.

-Having been to the Riverside on many occasions, it is a stadium that is lacking in atmosphere since Boro's relegation from the top flight of English football.
-When full it rivals any other venue in Britain, but the club's poor form on the pitch since the heady days of signing famous international super stars and the hard economical climate within the north east of England of late has seen thousands of seats remain empty on match days.
+Having been to Riverside on many occasions, it is a stadium that is lacking in the atmosphere since Boro's relegation from the top flight of English football.
+When full it rivals any other venue in Britain, but the club's poor form on the pitch since the heady days of signing famous international superstars and the hard economical climate within the northeast of England of late has seen thousands of seats remain empty on match days.

 Middlesbrough's most famous landmark is its Transporter Bridge and although the town is not a tourist attraction, its surrounding countryside and market towns certainly are.
-The closure of the steel works has hit the town hard and various regeneration projects are on the go, however despite this, Middlesbrough folk are a friendly bunch and guarantee you a friendly welcome.
+The closure of the steelworks has hit the town hard and various regeneration projects are on the go, however, despite this, Middlesbrough folk are a friendly bunch and guarantee you a friendly welcome.

 Like most clubs, Boro has their hard-core loyal supporters and it was these that got the club through in the late eighties when the club fell on hard times and even had the gates to Ayresome Park locked by the Administrator, meaning that the club had to play a few games at the ground of nearby Hartlepool United.
 Local rivals are Sunderland and Newcastle United and games against these clubs are often heated affairs both on and off the pitch.